-Notice what Jesus told the heaven-seeker in verse 19, "You know the commandments: 'Do not murder, do not commit adultery, do not steal, do not give false testimony, do not defraud, honor your father and mother."
+Notice what Jesus told the heaven-seeker in verse 20, "You know the commandments: 'Do not commit adultery, do not murder, do not steal, do not give false testimony, honor your father and mother."

 How do you help a person who has questions about his eternal destiny?
 Don't miss what Jesus did.